 harmonious system in eternal balance if not disturbed by humans.

 Deep Ecology: Living as if

 Nature Mattered, Devall and Sessions on Defending the Earth

 Timothy W. Luke, Virginia Polytechnic Institute and State University

 The theory of deep ecology has had a profound effect on many environmental political

-Western Europe, deep ecology found its broadest and most influential popularization,
+movements.
+Deep ecology found its broadest and most influential popularization in the work

-and it is an important source for anyone interested in the ethics and politics of deep
+interested in the ethics and politics of deep ecology.

 Gandhi, Deep Ecology, Peace Research And Buddhist Economics